 01 of 10

 Baked eggs, also sometimes referred to as shirred eggs, are easy and simple to prepare, and they're so lovely!
-Although most baked eggs recipes call for cream, butter, and cheese, this recipe is totally dairy-free, prepared with just a touch of dairy-free cream cheese, soy milk, ham, tomatoes, spinach, and chives.
-Feel free to experiment with different kinds of seasonal veggies and herbs, and if you have a favorite a dairy-free cheese, shred a little bit on top!
+A handful of ingredients are all you need to make this simple recipe.
+Feel free to experiment with different kinds of seasonal veggies and herbs, and if you have a favorite a cheese, shred a little bit on top!

 02 of 10

 The potluck, picnic, and party dish classic, Deviled Eggs are essentially just hard-boiled eggs whose yolks have been mashed with mayo and a bit of sour cream and then topped with salt, pepper, and paprika.
 So with a little dairy-free sour cream, they're a cinch to make dairy-free.
 This recipe is my go-to for parties, get-togethers, and snacks; try topping yours with different spices and herbs to change it up!

 03 of 10

 Eggs salads are divisive sides and sandwich fillers; usually, people either love them or hate them.
 I happen to be a person who likes egg salad a lot, but only when it's a really good one.

 Egg salads are almost always dairy-free; every now and then I'll come across one that has sour cream or yogurt in it, but for the most part, they're prepared with eggs, mayo and usually some veggies.
 Really, as long as you have a few hard-boiled eggs and a few tablespoons of mayo, you can make a tasty egg salad, just stay light on the mayo, and add a few herbs, veggies, or spices, and you'll have an egg salad that everyone will love.

 04 of 10